duchangyu/client-timeliner-view.and.data.api/README.md

 ##Dependencies

-* You have the choice to use other workflow samples to log in, upload a file, start translation to get required parameters (urn) for viewer, or use [New Model]in the sample to upload a model.
-* The demo model in this project is available at  [gatehouse.nwd](https://github.com/Developer-Autodesk/client-timeliner-view.and.data.api/blob/master/gatehouse.nwd):
 * Get your consumer key and secret key at https://developer.autodesk.com/
-* Upload a model to viewing service to prepare a default URN for demo.
+* Use other workflow samples to log in, upload a model file, start translation to get default URN for demo.
+* The demo model is available at  [gatehouse.nwd](https://github.com/Developer-Autodesk/client-timeliner-view.and.data.api/blob/master/gatehouse.nwd)
-* In web.config, provide your own API key, secret, bucket name and default URN string
+* In Credentials.cs, provide your own API key, secret, default bucket name and default URN string

 ##Setup/Usage Instructions

-* Get your consumer key and secret key at https://developer.autodesk.com/
-* Upload a model to viewing service to prepare a default URN for demo.
-* In Controllers\Credentials.cs, provide your own API key, secret, default bucket name and URN of default model
 * Build the sample and browse to the website with Chrome or Firefox.
 You may need to clean up cache of browser before running
 * The default model will be loaded. object tree is generated.
 * Click any model item to isolate the corresponding object in viewer. click [Show All] to restore.